 Bible Study Tool #4: Cross References Guide

 Cross-references locate the source of quotations and other passages with similar content.
-Many study Bibles will provide some cross references for you as you read and study the Bible.
+Many study Bibles will provide cross references for you as you read and study the Bible.

 The most recognized collection in this category is the Treasury of Scripture Knowledge.
 It contains over 500,000 cross references and parallel passages.
 This reference work contains the most exhaustive listing of Bible cross references.